 By building on the hospital’s reputation and strong commitment to research, this team is able to quickly move research findings from the laboratory to the patient’s bedside, thus bridging the gap between biomedical discoveries and their clinical application.

-In a short period of time, CNNR researchers have had their work published in some of the most prestigious journals, with most funding provided by Methodist Rehab Center's fundraising arm, the Wilson Research Foundation, in addition to millions of dollars in funding from federal agencies, pharmaceutical and medical equipment industry grants, state organizations, the Wilson Research Foundation, other private foundations and the hospital itself.
+Over the past two decades, CNNR researchers have had their work published in some of the most prestigious journals, with most funding provided by Methodist Rehab Center's fundraising arm, the Wilson Research Foundation, in addition to millions of dollars in funding from federal agencies, pharmaceutical and medical equipment industry, state organizations, and private foundations.

 Their accomplishments include:

-- Publishing over 240 peer-reviewed research articles or book chapters.
+- Publishing nearly 300 peer-reviewed research articles or book chapters.

-- Making over 300 presentations at national and international conferences.
+- Making numerous presentations at national and international conferences.

 - Collaborating with scientists around the world.

 - Being twice named one of 16 Traumatic Brain Injury Model System sites in the U.S.

 - Garnering international recognition for being the first to report a link between West Nile virus and a polio-like form of paralysis.